-Hermanus is the largest town along the Cape Whale Route, boasting excellent accommodation, restaurant and adventure activities.
-This town has become particularly famous for it’s whale-watching and the annual Hermanus Whale Festival.
-There are a number of tour operators here specialising in whale-watching boat tours for those who want to get a little closer to the world’s largest living creatures.
+Hermanus is the largest town along the Cape Whale Route, boasting excellent accommodation, restaurants and adventure activities.
+This beautiful little nook has become particularly famous for its whale watching, so the annual Hermanus Whale Festival is a must do event.

 Travel tips & Planning info